 I had my 3 girls over a period of 5 years but all their birthdays fall within a short space of time – from the start of May to the start of June!
 This was good and bad at the time!
 They all got to know that they didn’t have to wait long for their special day but it was all very concentrated in a short space of time in the middle of the year.

 If you’ve read any of my posts you will know that I am very family oriented.
 I have a special page on my blog just for my posts that I’m most proud of and they are mainly posts I’ve written about my family.
 My daughters are now grown up and live far, far away but we are in constant contact so the world doesn’t seem too big most of the time.
 At birthday times though I find that I miss them more.
 I wrote a special post for my middle daughter, who turned 30 at the beginning of May, and it has been one of my most popular posts.
 (Click here if you missed it.)
 I also included her special birthday food in last month’s Tea Time.

 This time it’s my firstborn daughter’s birthday and my wish for her on her birthday was for her to be as happy as she was in this photo from many years ago.
-The other photo is of us both at her 30th birthday vintage shindig just over 2 years ago.
+The other photo is of us both at her 30th birthday vintage shindig a few years ago.
 I bravely travelled on my own to visit her in the UK (all the way from Australia) for her special party – it was a real hoot with everyone dressed in 50s style and with a great band rocking the night.
 Great memories!

 It’s been so nice to spend some time with you all, thanks for having me visit and allowing me to reminisce.
 If it’s your birthday this month then happy birthday to you as well (and to your mother).

 You can also find Deb’s World here – stay in touch by clicking any of these buttons.